atrabattoni/atrabattoni.github.io/_instruments/febus-monidas.md

 ## Overview

-The OptoDAS leverages advanced distributed acoustic sensing technology to transform standard optical fibers into thousands of virtual microphones.
+The OptoDAS from Alcatel Submarine Networks (ASN) leverages advanced distributed acoustic sensing technology to transform standard optical fibers into thousands of virtual microphones.
 This enables continuous, real-time monitoring of submarine cable infrastructure, providing actionable insights for asset protection and operational efficiency.

 ## Key Features